Coast 4C’s seaweed benefits our 4Cs: Communities, Commerce, Conservation and Climate

 World Economic Forum video about Coast 4C’s innovation turning seaweed farmers into ocean and climate champions.
 Coast 4C is a winner of the UpLink Blue Food Challenge.

 RE:TV, part of The Sustainable Markets Initiative, is a showcase for inspiring innovations and ideas that point the way towards a sustainable future.
 This short film explores Coast 4C’s work on regenerative seaweed aquaculture.

-Our ambition is to integrate the world’s largest supply chain for regenerative seaweed, benefiting the 4Cs of Communities, Commerce, Conservation and Climate.
+We aim to build the world’s largest supply of regenerative seaweed, benefiting the 4Cs of Communities, Commerce, Conservation and Climate.

 Coast 4C is a social enterprise launched by ZSL in 2020 to drive ocean and climate restoration through inclusive value chains for regenerative seaweed and end-of-life fishing nets.
 Coast 4C builds on the award-winning Net-Works project co-created by ZSL and Interface which validated the inclusive value chain model in the Philippines and successfully tested replication in Cameroon and Indonesia.
 Take a look at one of our solutions for tackling marine plastic pollution that causes ghost fishing and how we work with responsible global markets to benefit people, planet and prosperity…

 Here is a selection of awards and articles.
 For more details of historical awards and articles please see our old Net-Works site here

 WINNER of the World Economic Forum UpLink and Friends of Ocean Action ‘Blue Food Challenge’, 2021